-Rub a balloon on your hair and show that it sticks to the wall.
-Sketch Figure 32.13 on the board and show that the attracting charges are slightly closer than the repelling charges.
-Closeness wins and the balloon sticks to the wall!
+Rub a balloon on your hair closer than the repelling attracting charges are slightly wall.
+Sketch Figure 32.13 on and show that it sticks to the the balloon sticks to the wall! charges.
+Closeness wins and the board and show that the